 The most common types of benefit fraud are:

-• Failure to declare earnings or income;
+• Failure to declare a change in circumstances.

-• Failure to declare a change in circumstances;
+• Failure to declare earnings or income.

-• Failure to declare savings;
+• Failure to declare Capital (incl property) savings or investments

-• Failure to declare a partner who lives with you;
+• Failure to declare a partner who lives with you.

-• Failure to declare other household members; or
+• Failure to declare other household members or

 How can benefit fraud be detected?